tamu-edu/ng911-itf/README.md

 Link to bookmark:	https://github.com/tamu-edu/ng911-itf

-This repository is managed by the TAMU Internet2 Technology Evaluation Center (ITEC)
+This repository is managed by the Texas A&M University (TAMU) Internet2 Technology Evaluation Center (ITEC).

 ## Usage Policies